edelgrace/edelgrace.me/content/blog/2016-03-14-blogilates-beginners-workout-calendar-2-0-day-27.md

   * _Double Leg Lifts:_ I tried really hard to focus on my abs with this move.
 I definitely felt it.
   * _Football Runs:_ Good thing this move focuses on light feet because I really did not want to wake my dad up.
   * _Eagle Abs:_ how do I do these properly?
 I'm doing them in a way that I really feel my abs but I'm sure that if someone watched me and then watched Cassey, they would laugh at me, haha!
-  * _Criss Cross Abs:_ There is around 2-3 minutes of this move&#8230; It's so hard to do for such a long time!
+  * _Criss Cross Abs:_ There is around 2-3 minutes of this move...
+It's so hard to do for such a long time!
 Cassey does add some variation but of course, it's to challenge us and not to make it monotonous.

 ### Video 3: 6 Minutes to a Sexy Booty